The 20 Best Knobloch Syndrome Doctors Near Me

 English

-Arif Khan is an Ophthalmologist in Cleveland, Ohio.
+Arif Khan is an Ophthalmologist practicing medicine in Cleveland, Ohio.
 Dr. Khan is rated as a Distinguished provider by MediFind in the treatment of Knobloch Syndrome.
-His top areas of expertise are Duane-Radial Ray Syndrome, Brown Syndrome, Strabismus, Vitrectomy, and Cataract Removal.
+He is also highly rated in 34 other conditions, according to our data.
+His clinical expertise encompasses Duane-Radial Ray Syndrome, Brown Syndrome, Strabismus, Vitrectomy, and Cataract Removal.

 Distinguished in Knobloch Syndrome